 - most medical collagen is derived from young beef cattle (bovine) from certified BSE (Bovine spongiform encephalopathy) free animals.
 Most manufacturers use donor animals from either "closed herds", or from countries which have never had a reported case of BSE such as Australia, Brazil and New Zealand.

 - porcine (pig) tissue is also widely used for producing collagen sheet for a variety of surgical purposes.

 - alternatives using the patient's own fat,hyaluronic acidor polyacrylamide gel are readily available.

 Collagens are widely employed in the construction of artificial skin substitutes used in the management of severeburns.
-These collagens may possibly be derived from bovine, equine or porcine, and even human, sources and are frequently used in combination with silicones,glycosaminoglycans,fibroblasts,growth factorsand other substances.
+These collagens might possibly be derived from bovine, equine or porcine, and even human, sources and are often used in combination with silicones,glycosaminoglycans,fibroblasts,growth factorsand other substances.

 Collagen is also sold commercially as a joint mobility supplement[ Because proteins are broken down into amino acids before absorption, there is no reason for orally ingested collagen to affect connective tissue in the body, except through the effect of individual amino acid supplementation.

 Recently an alternative to animal-derived collagen has become available.
-Although expensive, this human collagen, derived from donor cadavers, placentas and aborted fetuses, may possibly minimize the possibility of immune reactions.
+Although expensive, this human collagen, derived from donor cadavers, placentas and aborted fetuses, might possibly minimize the possibility of immune reactions.